fishcus/KAP-manual/en/integration/microstrategy_enterprise.en.md

 #### Update Database object

 1. Download and copy the connector file onto the machine where MicroStrategy Intelligence Server is installed.
-The connector file can be found on https://community.microstrategy.com/s/article/Kyligence-Cloud .
+The connector file can be found [here](https://community.microstrategy.com/s/article/Kyligence-Analytic-Platform).

 2. Extract the zip file to its own directory, separating from the existing MicroStrategy installation directory.